abhijeet141/CropForesight/README.md

-# CropForesight🌾
+# CropForesight🌾🌾

 CropForesight is a powerful crop recommendation website that helps farmers and agriculture enthusiasts make informed decisions about the best crop to cultivate on a given land.
-By utilizing machine learning algorithms and various environmental parameters such as nitrogen value of soil, phosphorus value, rainfall, pH, potassium, humidity, and temperature. , CropForesight predicts the optimal crop choice, maximizing productivity and yield.
+By utilizing machine learning algorithms and various environmental parameters such as nitrogen value of soil, phosphorus value, rainfall, pH, potassium, humidity, and temperature.
+CropForesight predicts the optimal crop choice, maximizing productivity and yield.

 # Table of Contents ✨📑
 - Introduction